Investigating Dark Matter-Admixed Neutron Stars with NITR Equation of State in Light of PSR J0952-0607: Unified EOS

 \section{Unified EOS}

-We construct the core and crust EOS for NS using the effective field theory-driven RMF model and the NITR EOS.
+To construct the unified EOS for the NS, we compute the EOS for both the crust and core by utilizing the effective field theory-driven RMF model and the NITR parameter set.
 The core EOS is obtained by imposing both the $\beta$-equilibrium and charge neutrality conditions on top of the E-RMF Lagrangian density (in Eq. \ref{RMF}).
-For the crust EOS, we adopt the methodology given in Ref. \cite{Parmar_2022_1, Parmar_2022}.
-The unified EOS is necessary for consistency and to better ascertain the NS properties \cite{Pearson_2018, Parmar_2022}.
-The outer crust, which is stratified into different layers of nuclei, is determined using the most recent experimental masses \cite{Parmar_2022_1}.
+For the crust EOS, we adopt the methodology given in Ref. \cite{Parmar_2022_1, Parmar_2022, Carreau_2019, Carreau_2020}.
+To ensure the uniformity and more accurate determination of the properties of the NS, a unified EOS is required \cite{Pearson_2018, Parmar_2022}.
+The outer crust, which is arranged into different layers of nuclei, is determined using the most recent experimental masses \cite{Parmar_2022_1}.
 For the inner crust, we assume the Wigner-Seitz approximation, considering nuclear clusters in a body-centered cubic lattice structure employing the compressible liquid drop model approach, and calculate the energy of the cluster and surrounding neutron gas using the NITR EOS.
 The transition from the heterogeneous inner crust to a homogeneous core occurs at a density of $0.10115$ fm$^{-3}$ and a pressure of $0.41340$ MeV fm$^{-3}$ for the NITR EOS, which is consistent with the available constraints on NS crust \cite{Balliet_2021, newton_2021}.
+All the different parameters of NITR model is compared with well known IOPB-I \cite{Kumar_2018} and FSUGarnet \cite{fsugarnet_2014} model and enumerated in Table \ref{tab:parameter}.

-In Fig. \ref{fig:ns-eos}, the left panel shows the unified EOS for NITR and three other EOSs, while the right panel depicts the corresponding speed of sound.
-It is noteworthy that NITR displays stiffer behavior than G3 and IOPB-I. At lower density regimes, all four EOSs exhibit nearly the same pressure, resulting in similar canonical radii.
-However, the pressure at higher density regimes becomes stiffer, which significantly affects the maximum mass and its corresponding radius.
-Among the EOSs, NL3 attains the highest value for the speed of sound, as its pressure significantly supports more mass than the other EOSs.
-Nevertheless, none of the EOSs violate causality limits ($c_s^2=1$).
-Table \ref{tab:tab2} presents some of the NS properties corresponding to NITR EOS.
+{In Fig. \ref{fig:ns-eos}, the left panel illustrates the unified EOS for NITR and two other EOSs IOPB-I and FSUGarnet, while the right panel depicts the corresponding speed of sound.
+Notably, NITR exhibits a stiffer behavior compared to IOPB-I and FSUGarnet.
+In the lower density regime, all three EOSs predict nearly identical pressures, resulting in similar canonical radii.
+However, as density increases, the pressure becomes stiffer, significantly influencing the maximum mass and its corresponding radius.
+Among these EOSs, NITR achieves the highest speed of sound value, as its pressure can support more mass compared to the other EOSs.
+Nonetheless, none of the EOSs violate the causality limit ($c_s^2=1$).}